Trench-Canada-NOVA-Team/HTS-Classifier-System/README.md

-# HTS Code Classification System
+# HTS Code Classification System and Tariff Calculator

 An AI-powered system for classifying products into US Harmonized Tariff Schedule (HTS) codes using natural language processing and machine learning.